 Chuo University offers many opportunities for students to explore the wider world during International Week events, including speeches by ambassadors from various countries, international symposia, and world food exhibitions.
-Through these events, Chuo has extablished strong networking links with various institutions and helped raise students' global and intellectual curiosity.
+Through these events, Chuo has extablished strong networking links with various institutions and helped raise students' intellectual curiosity about the world.
 Themes of past International Weeks have included France, England, Germany, the UN, ASEAN, Australia, and Mexico.

 Chuo Peace Seminars

-Chuo Peace Seminars are held every year in early spring with approximately 15-20 participants, both international and Japanese students.
+Chuo Peace Seminars are held every year in early spring with approximately 15-20 international and Japanese student participants.
 Students from different countries and regions of Japan, have opportunities to discuss world issues and learn from meetings with local Japanese people.
 The seminars have been previously held in Hiroshima, Nagasaki, Okinawa, Hokkaido, and South Korea.
 During recent Okinawa seminars, students have visited Ryukyu University and Okinawa International University to meet professors and students and visited WWII historical sites.
-Participants are highly satisfied with the seminars.

 Faculty Linkage Program (FLP)

-At Chuo University, each of the six faculties implement unique internship and fieldwork programs to promote university-wide education that transcends the boundaries of existing systems and frameworks.
+At Chuo University, all of the faculties implement unique internship and fieldwork programs to promote university-wide education that transcends traditional systems and frameworks.
 The goal of the FLP is to foster a new generation of specialists in various fields of knowledge.
-To this end, students in all faculties can participate in diverse activities, gain broad, specialized knowledge, and develop a world view and high-level communication skills to meet the demands of today's global society.
+Students in all faculties can participate in diverse activities, gain broad, specialized knowledge, and develop high-level communication skills to meet the demands of today's global society.

 Study Abroad Programs

 There are two main types of study-abroad programs for Chuo University students:

 1. the University's own study-abroad programs (exchange programs with partner institutions, non-exchange programs, and short-term programs); and,

 Unique Faculty Programs